Brainchip-Inc/akida_examples/doc/index.rst

   networks on the Akida Neuromorphic Processor Platform.
-MetaTF includes an `Akida Neuromorphic Processor IP <https://brainchip.com/akida2-0//>`_ simulator for execution of models in addition to Akida hardware implementations such as the `AKD1000 reference SoC <https://brainchip.com/akida-neural-processor-soc/>`_.
+MetaTF includes an `Akida Neuromorphic Processor IP <https://brainchip.com/akida2-0//>`_ simulator for execution of models in addition to Akida hardware implementations such as the AKD1000 reference SoC.
 | Inspired by the `Keras API <https://keras.io>`_, MetaTF provides a high-level
   Python API for neural networks.
 This API facilitates early evaluation, design, final tuning, and productization of neural network models.